-Similarly, the increasing use of artificial intelligence, or AI, and machine learning technology in the biopharmaceutical industry presents new risks and challenges.
-The use of AI based software may lead to the inadvertent release of confidential or proprietary information, which may adversely impact our ability to realize the benefit of our intellectual property or cause us to incur liabilities.
+Similarly, the increasing use of AI, and machine learning technology in the biopharmaceutical industry presents new risks and challenges.
+The use of AI based software may lead to the inadvertent release of confidential or proprietary information, which may adversely impact our ability to realize the benefit of our intellectual property, cause us to incur liabilities as the result of any breaches of confidentiality or impact our ability to comply with data security and privacy laws.
 Further, as the regulatory framework for these technologies evolves, it is possible that new laws and regulations will be adopted, or that existing laws and regulations may be interpreted in ways that would affect our business, including as a result of the cost to comply with such laws or regulations.